mostafa-meerzad/typescript-with-mosh/topics.md

    }

    const childObj = new Child(20);
+   // we can't access the x property outside the subclass like this: childObj.x; // this is going to throw an error

    // console.log(childObj.x); // Error: Property 'x' is protected and only accessible within class 'Parent' and its subclasses.
    ```